-The national parks are getting packed these days with so many more people suddenly finding themselves outside, which is great, more people should be experiencing the outdoors.
-However, if you’re looking to get away from the crowds and the hype, check out these National Parks that are still big on adventure but not quite as popular some of our national icons like Yosemite and Yellowstone.
+The national parks are getting packed these days with so many more people suddenly finding themselves outside.
+However, if you’re looking to get away from the crowds and the hype, check out these National Parks that are still big on adventure but not quite as popular as some of our national icons like Yosemite and Yellowstone.

 Great Sand Dunes National Park, Colorado

 The Rocky Mountains get most of the notoriety in Colorado but head further south and you’ll experience the wonder that is the Great Sand Dunes, National Park.
 It houses the tallest sand dunes in the country, which is nearly flush with a spectacular mountain vista.
 There are plenty of hiking trails in the surrounding acres, as well as water sports to enjoy on Medano Creek.